Saint Walker: The New 52

-In the new series Green Lantern: New Guardians, Saint Walker assisted Kyle Rayner when he became a "magnet" for other power rings, helping Kyle escape the attacks of the other four Corps members who had tracked the rings.
+In the series Green Lantern: New Guardians, Saint Walker assists Kyle Rayner when he becomes a "magnet" for other power rings, helping Kyle escape the attacks of the other four Corps members who have tracked the rings.
 They travel to Oa to try to seek the aid of the Guardians.
 This plan backfires when it is revealed that Ganthet has been stripped of his emotions by the other Guardians, to the extent that he attacks Walker when Walker tries to help Kyle directly after he is briefly overwhelmed by the rings.
-Ganthet proclaims that the Blue Lantern Corps were a mistake that he will now rectify.
-After they are forced to escape the Guardians, Walker heals Arkillo's severed tongue using an illusion of Sinestro.
-However, in the subsequent confrontation with Archangel Invictus, Walker is unable to heal Invictus' anger at the Lanterns, although his actions do help Invictus see that the Lanterns are not completely tainted.
-Returning to Odym to regroup after Invictus releases the New Guardians only if they agree to kill Larfleeze, Walker learns that Odym is being attacked by the Reach, enemies of all ring-wielders, forcing him to call the other New Guardians for help when he attempts to teach the other Blue Lanterns how to channel their auras to increase their offensive capabilities so that they can fight on their own.
+Ganthet proclaims that the Blue Lantern Corps was a mistake that he will now rectify.
+After being forced to escape the Guardians, Walker heals Arkillo's severed tongue using an illusion of Sinestro.
+In the subsequent confrontation with Archangel Invictus, Walker is unable to heal Invictus' anger at the Lanterns, although his actions help Invictus see that the Lanterns are not completely tainted.
+Returning to Odym to regroup after Invictus releases the New Guardians only if they agree to kill Larfleeze, Walker learns that Odym is being attacked by the Reach, forcing him to call the other New Guardians for help when he attempts to teach the other Blue Lanterns how to channel their auras to increase their offensive capabilities so that they can fight on their own.
 Although he and the other New Guardians aid Kyle against Invictus, the team splits up after learning that Sayd was responsible for drawing the rings to Kyle as part of a plan to assemble a team to save Ganthet, feeling that her actions have tainted the team before it began, regardless of her motives in bringing them together.

-Following the defeat of the Third Army and the fall of the Guardians, the Blue Lantern Corps relocated to the planet Elpis, but were soon attacked by the cosmic entity known as Relic, who sought to rid the universe of its ostensible "lightsmiths", as he considers it the only way to keep the universe safe.
-The rest of the Blue Lantern Corps were destroyed, leaving only Walker as he was taken to safety by Kyle Rayner, Carol Ferris and the Templar Guardians while Elpis was devastated by Relic's assault.
-Although Walker eventually recovered on Mogo, after learning of Relic's revelations that there was only a limited amount of power in the emotional reservoir that powered the rings and the destruction of the other Blue Lanterns, Walker's depression caused his ring to abandon him, Walker accepting that it was probably for the best as the power of the blue rings could drain the reservoir further.
-He later regained his hope, and his ring, after witnessing Kyle Rayner's White Lantern abilities on New Genesis, confident that the emotional reservoir could be refilled in the future.
+Following the defeat of the Third Army and the fall of the Guardians, the Blue Lantern Corps relocate to the planet Elpis.
+They are soon attacked by the cosmic entity Relic, who seeks to rid the universe of its "lightsmiths", considering it the only way to keep the universe safe.
+The rest of the Blue Lantern Corps are destroyed, with Walker being taken to safety by Kyle Rayner, Carol Ferris and the Templar Guardians.
+Although Walker recovers, his ring abandons him after he learns that the emotional spectrum is being depleted.
+Walker regains his hope and his ring after witnessing Kyle Rayner's White Lantern abilities on New Genesis, confident that the emotional reservoir can be refilled.